knightofnet/StartAs/README.md

 Based on this, "Start As" can make it easier to start applications as an administrator.
 Using a web browser can be risky in these conditions: viruses, malware or other security risks are more likely to corrupt the use of your computer.
 Preferably run browsers with a limited account.

+StartAs can be a useful program, but it will still be a break in security. **Use it with care and responsibility**.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->